jsom1/jsom1.github.io/_walkthroughs/BountyHunter.md

 ![credentials]({{https://jsom1.github.io/}}/_images/htb_bounty_creds.png)
 </div>

-We're happy to find credentials to log in the database!
+We're happy to find credentials to log in the database (eventhough I don't know why the command doesn't work witout the wrapper and the filter...)!
 However, *nmap* didn't reveal any database, and we saw in the *README* file that the application isn't connected to it.
 The only logical thing we can do now is try those credentials with SSH and hope that we're dealing with a lazy admin who uses the same password for different applications.
 After trying with the users admin and test with no success, we see it works for the users development:

 <div class="img_container">
 ![foothold]({{https://jsom1.github.io/}}/_images/htb_bounty_fh.png)